 Question: I currently have a USDA loan, what are my options to refinance my loan into a lower interest rate?
 I would like to try to lower my monthly payment.
 Unfortunately I do not have any equity in my home.
 L. Sanders – Ocala FL

 Do you have a question about the USDA loan application or lender pre approval process?
-Let us help by calling ph: 904-302-6060 or submitting the short request form on the right side of your screen →
+Let us help by calling ph: 904-302-6060 or submitting the quick info request form on the right side →

 Serving Florida & Georgia, please be sure to visit our main site at www.UsdaMortgageSource.com for basic program details.

-Purchasing a home, but not located in a USDA approved area?
+Purchasing a home, but not located in a Rural Development approved area?
 Click to learn about the → FHA Mortgage.